cubicap/Jaculus-machine/docs/getting-started.md

 # Getting started

 The core concept of Jaculus-machine is a Machine type.
-A Machine is parametrized by MFeatures that should be part of it.
-Machine is created using stack inheritance.
-At the bottom of the stack, there is always `jac::MachineBase` which provides the basic functionality.
+A Machine is parametrized by MFeatures which specify the core functionality of the Machine and the JavaScript runtime.
+MFeatures are added to the Machine using stack inheritance.
+At the bottom of the stack, there is always a `jac::MachineBase` which provides the most basic functionality.
-For example, a Machine with core MFeatures can be created like this:
+For example, a Machine with some built-in MFeatures can be created like this:

 ```cpp
 #include <jaculus/machine.h>